Seven News: Sydney

 Seven News Sydney reporter Jessica Ridley reporting outside the Australian Broadcasting Corporation's Ultimo studios in Sydney, New South Wales.

-Seven News Sydney is directed by Sean Power and presented by Mark Ferguson and Angela Cox from Sunday to Thursday and Michael Usher and Angie Asimus on Friday and Saturday from Seven's headquarters, located at Eveleigh.
-Sport is presented by Mel McLaughlin from Sunday to Thursday and Tom Sacre on Friday and Saturday.
-Weather is presented by Angie Asimus from Sunday to Tuesday and Amber Laidler from Wednesday to Saturday.
+Seven News Sydney is directed by Geoff Dunn and presented by Mark Ferguson and Angela Cox from Sunday to Wednesday and Michael Usher and Angie Asimus from Thursday to Saturday from Seven's headquarters, located at Eveleigh.
+Sport is presented by Mel McLaughlin from Sunday to Thursday and Matt White on Friday and Saturday.
+Weather is presented by Amber Laidler on Sunday and Monday, Angie Asimus on Tuesday and Wednesday and Angelique Opie from Thursday to Saturday.
 Grace Fitzgibbon presents the bulletin's 'Bright Side' segment each weeknight.

 The Sydney bulletin is simulcast to Seven-owned regional transmitters in New South Wales and Australian Capital Territory, and to Griffith via WIN Television's Seven Griffith.

 After decades of trailing Nine News Sydney and 10 News Sydney in the ratings, which led to the sackings of Ross Symonds and Ann Sanders as the weeknight presenters in 2003, Seven News Sydney's attempts to boost ratings began in December with the appointment of Ian Ross as main weeknight anchor and the relocation of the bulletin, and other national bulletins, to new street-level studios in Martin Place in August 2004, thus allowing bystanders to watch bulletins being broadcast live.
 After two years of presenting the national morning news, Chris Bath returned to her former role as weekend news presenter in 2006, swapping roles with Ann Sanders.
 Ross presented his final bulletin for Seven News Sydney on Friday 27 November 2009.
 Bath took over as main weeknight presenter from Monday 30 November 2009 while former Nine News presenter Mark Ferguson took over as weekend presenter on Saturday 28 November 2009.

 The bulletin retained its ratings lead until 2011, when it lost to the rival Nine News bulletin for the first time in seven years.

 In January 2014, Mark Ferguson was appointed weeknight presenter, replacing Chris Bath due to poor ratings.
 Bath became weekend presenter and continued to host Sunday Night until her resignation in July 2015, after which Melissa Doyle took over.
 More changes to Sydney's news presenting team in subsequent months saw former Melbourne weather presenter David Brown replace Sarah Cumming as the Sunday to Thursday weather presenter, Mel McLaughlin replace Jim Wilson as the Sunday to Thursday sports presenter and Wilson replace Ryan Phelan as the Friday to Saturday sports presenter.